 Teaching During my Doctoral program, I have had the opportunity of co-teaching three graduate-level courses (i.e., Family Counseling II, Mental Health Care Systems, and Practicum in Counselor Education) and one undergraduate course (i.e., Career planning).
-I have also guest taught in several counseling courses at various universities such as East Tennessee State University, University of Central Florida, Seoul National University, and Gyeongsang National University.
-Before my Doctoral program, I had taught more than ten courses (i.e., Counseling Theory, Advanced Counseling and Supervision, Prevention of Suicide, etc.) for officers, Noncommissioned Officers, and drill masters, and soldiers in the Air Force.
+I have also taught several counseling courses at various universities such as East Tennessee State University, University of Central Florida, Seoul National University, and Gyeongsang National University as guest faculty.
+Prior to my Doctoral program, I had the opportunity to teach stimulating courses such as Counseling Theory, Advanced Counseling and Supervision, Prevention of Suicide, etc. for officers, Noncommissioned Officers, and drill masters, and soldiers in the Air Force.

-To motivate my students, I, as an educator, am committed to being an active listener and facilitator who stands on an overarching constructivist approach.
-I appreciate that one of my primary roles is to ensure that my students can share their voices and construct a holistic structure of learning.
+As an educator, I am anchored in a constructivist approach, while focusing on active listening and facilitation.
+It is important to me that my students can share their voices and construct a holistic structure of learning.
 Therefore, my emphasis in teaching is to create a safe and supportive learning environment to explore individuals' values, beliefs, and emotions and to increase students’ multicultural counseling competencies.
-Since everyone's intersectionality is diverse, implementing individuals' customized learning plans through communication is critical for the best educational underpinning; thereafter, my students' various motivations can generate further possibilities.
-Moreover, at the heart of the constructivist approach, I firmly believe that instructors' intentional inclusion enables and catalyzes multicultural awareness.
-The establishment of equity and inclusivity can serve as invaluable nutrients for understanding iridescent clients in the future.
-Therefore, I ensure that students from diverse cultural backgrounds not only support and appreciate but also feel supported and appreciated by others.

-Clinical & Supervision Experience I have a broad range of clinical experiences, including university, school, community, and military-based mental health services, where I provided individual and group counseling, psycho-education, and assessments.
-I worked as a volunteer counselor during my master's program serving 6 cases-72 sessions of individual counseling and 6 groups-60 sessions of group counseling.
-After obtaining the M.A. degree in South Korea, I gloriously served as a Military Counseling Officer, and I was responsible for more than 30 thousand Airmen's mental health care during my three and a half years of duty.
-I could experience a plethora of sessions and could meet a wide scope of cases, including career concerns, multicultural issues, gender identity, homicidal-suicidal ideation & behavior, and various mental health diseases (i.e., schizophrenia, depression, personality disorder, etc.).
-Afterward, I had the privilege to serve as a counselor for a protective committee of Korean Government Rehabilitation Agency, where I managed group counseling for the resocialization of ex-prisoners for almost two years.
-I have worked in the UCF Community Clinic and Research Center as a Clinic Coordinator who manages daily operations of clinical management, supervises intake volunteers, and facilitates the transition to telehealth counseling services during COVID-19.
-I also connected with local school counselors to assist with the referral process for students and families in need.
+Clinical & Supervision Experience My clinical experiences with counseling are spread across psycho-education, assessments and individual and group counseling for university, school, community, and military-based mental health services.
+During my master's program, I worked as a volunteer counselor serving 6 cases-72 sessions of individual counseling and 6 groups-60 sessions of group counseling.
+After obtaining the M.A. degree, I served as a Military Counseling Officer for three and a half years, where I was responsible for more than 30 thousand Airmen's mental health care.
+During my service here, I gained experience in handling a wide range of issues such as career concerns, multicultural issues, gender identity, homicidal-suicidal ideation & behavior, and various mental health diseases (i.e., schizophrenia, depression, personality disorder, etc.).
+Later, I had the privilege to serve as a counselor for a protective committee of Korean Government Rehabilitation Agency, where I managed group counseling for the resocialization of ex-prisoners for almost two years.
+At the UCF Community Clinic and Research Center, I managed daily operations as a Clinic Coordinator, including facilitating the transition to telehealth counseling services during COVID-19.